TheScriptGuy/syrup-shroud/README.md

 You can use the `output.json` file to generate the word cloud image and table.

 ### Example output
+I ran this script on a source data file that logged attempts to access my lab environment.
+The images below are results from the log files that were parsed.

 #### Top 20 BGP ASN - Total Log Entries
 ```bash
 (.venv) $ python3 generate_wordcloud.py -i output.json -o wordcloud-total_log_entries.png